 Yes, exactly.
-Once you start offloading the ACJ in order to recover, unless they've lost so much bone that they recover and the joint is then unstable and starts causing them pain.
-So there are, there are some people that do require injections or even surgery in the end, but that seems to be quite rare.
-So surgical intervention for something like an ACJ pain a would be like eight to 10% at max.
-Right.
-So cause cause after treatment usually takes care of most of them.
-It's interesting that you mentioned about certain sports, right?
-So I just mentioned something very briefly when we were doing when we do surgery for PAC J there are lots of smart implant companies that say, we need to have implants designed for the shape of the collarbones.
-And quite a few companies have databases of CTS, of collarbones and other bones.

-And what they do is they're designed very specific implants to fit those bones, right?
-And then they say, well, if somebody breaks a bone at pleasing, we know what the average looks like.
-But the interesting thing is that the, the AC joint is not always the same shape and number of people.
-So if you are a young man or a woman and you start loading your AC joint early in your life, like doing a lot of cycling in North lifting your shape or the lateral and the clavicle is actually slightly different.
-So some people may have a very flat end or those guys that lower their joints quite a bit.
-You find that it becomes a bit more often an elephant foot slightly wider.
+Once you start offloading the ACJ, a lot of them recover, unless they've lost so much bone that they recover, and the joint is then unstable and starts causing them pain.
+So there are some people that do require injections or even surgery in the end, but that seems to be quite rare.
+So surgical intervention for something like an ACJ pain would be like eight to 10% at max.
+So conservative treatment usually takes care of most of them.
+It's interesting what you mentioned about certain sports, right?
+So I just mention something very briefly.
+When we do surgery for the ACJ, there are lots of smart implant companies that say, we need to have implants designed for the shape of the collarbones.
+And quite a few companies have databases of CTs of collarbones and other bones.
+And what they do is they design very specific implants to fit those bones, right?
+And then they say, well, if somebody breaks a bone at least we know what the average looks like.
+But the interesting thing is that the AC joint is not always the same shape in all people.
+So if you are a young man or a woman and you start loading your AC joint early in your life, like doing a lot of cycling, doing a lot of lifting, your shape or the lateral and the clavicle is actually slightly different.
+So some people may have a very flat end.
+For those guys that load their joints quite a bit, you find that it becomes a bit more often an elephant's foot, slightly wider.
 Why?
 Because, you know, nature in your young age is remodeling to make the surface area slightly bigger so that you're able to take all these high impacts.
-Now I find that patients that tend to enjoy today's CJ's other rugby players or other cyclists, the huge they've been doing it all their lives.
-The people that injure the messages tend to be the ones that have slightly bigger land cloud, because anyway so then the implants that you have designed on a normal population to work on them because they have a slightly different shape.
-And that was, that was a small, interesting comment that we made.
+Now I find that patients that tend to injure their ACJs are the rugby players, are the cyclists, they've usually been doing it all their lives.
+The people that injure the ACJs tend to be the ones that have a slightly bigger lateral end clavicles anyway, so then the implants that you have designed on a normal population don't work on them because they have a slightly different shape.
+Anyway, that was a small, interesting comment that we made.

-So the, the companies that are making those implants clearly they're selling them to somebody.
-Otherwise they just stopped making them.
-Does that mean people are fitting the wrong implants to people because that's all they have.
+So the companies that are making those implants clearly they're selling them to somebody.
+Otherwise they'd just stopped making them.
+Does that mean people are fitting the wrong implants to people because that's all they have?